cybersol795/git-tutorial/README.md

 your name and the date to it, and commit the change.

 ### Push to your Fork
 The commit you made is on your local machine.
-By *Pushing*, we can sync your Clone and your Fork.
+By *pushing*, we can sync your Clone and your Fork.

     git push origin master